rylanharper/nitrogen-docs/integrations/sanity.md

 # Sanity

-Nitrogen features a minimal [Sanity](https://www.sanity.io/) integration on a separate `sanity` branch.
-This is meant to pair with the [Nitrogen Sanity Studio](https://github.com/rylanharper/nitrogen-sanity-studio) template, which synchronizes content between a Sanity dataset and your Shopify storefront.
+Nitrogen features a minimal Sanity studio [template](https://github.com/rylanharper/nitrogen-sanity-studio), which synchronizes content between a Sanity dataset and your Shopify storefront.
+This allows teams to further enhance product and collection pages with custom modules or curated links — anything, really.

 > [Sanity documentation](https://www.sanity.io/docs)